JamesRobionyRogers/Shmup-Pygame/README.md

 # shmup

 (Code is inside the folder named "shmup")
 I currently have an error when I shoot a meteor (or when i get hit by a meteor), I believe it happens when the explosion animation is trying to happen.
 Please help if you can, and Thank you very much in advance!
+(Note: I am using Python 3.7 is that's any help)

 # Errors
 This is the Error when I shoot a meteor: